-- You must be silent at all times; this includes when you are invited to enter or leave. - You must not communicate with any other student verbally or non-verbally, and when seated you should be looking to the front of the room at all times. - When seated in your designated seat you should arrange your equipment on the table and await further instructions. - If you need assistance at any time once you have entered the exam room, please raise your hand and wait for an invigilator to come to you.
+- You must be always silent; this includes when you are invited to enter or leave. - You must not communicate with any other student verbally or non-verbally, and when seated you should be always looking to the front of the room. - When seated in your designated seat you should arrange your equipment on the table and await further instructions. - If you need assistance at any time once you have entered the exam room, please raise your hand, and wait for an invigilator to come to you. - Check the paper in front of you is correct subject/topic/tier etc.

 You must not attempt to introduce into the exam room any unauthorised materials or become involved in any unfair practice.
 Contravention of such rules may lead to disqualification.